CyrilleB79/outlookExtended/README.md

 ## Notes

 All the gestures can be modified in the NVDA command gestures dialog.
 You may want to modify them especially in the following situations:
 * The default gestures to mark messages as read or unread are the ones for Outlook english version.
-If they differ from the ones of your Outlook local version, you will have to change these gestures accordingly.
+If they differ from the ones of your Outlook local version, you will have to change them accordingly.
 * The default gestures to read headers correspond to Alt combined with the keys of the first row of the alpha-numeric keyboard.
-You may want to re-map the gestures tor read header 11 and 12 if they do not match your local keyboard layout.
+You may need to re-map the gestures tor read header 11 and 12 if they do not match your local keyboard layout.

 ## Change log

 ### Version 1.0

 * Initial release.

 [1]: http://TBD